asklsd/docker-spring/README.md

+# docker-spring

-# docker-java (fork using the Spring Framework RestTemplate)
+A fork from docker-java using the Spring Framework RestTemplate

 ## Acknowledgements